 25 Essential Songs for an Irish Road Trip

 When we returned home I continued to listen to Irish music, adding more and more songs to my playlist.
-I currently have over 150 songs (some are different versions of the same song) and have picked my 25 favorite ones for this ultimate Irish road trip playlist.
+What I love about Irish music is that there’s so many versions of the same songs: rock, punk, folk, you name it.
+The lyrics stay the same so you could listen to the rock version and still be able to sing the tune in a trad session anywhere in Ireland.
+Here are my 25 favorite songs for an ultimate Irish road trip playlist.

 1. “Black Velvet Band” (any band)